sunnygleason/pubnub-persistence-redis/README.md

 Redis replication consists of 2 phases:

-* Phase 1: the slave connects to the master and gets a dump of all entities as an RDB file
+* Phase 1: the slave connects to the master and gets a dump of all entities as an RDB stream
 * Phase 2: the slave starts receiving updates in real-time

 The current Redis replicator can read RDB files from Redis